For over 30 years Cody Koch has been making maple syrup in the heart of New York’s Finger Lakes region.

 OUR FARM

-Built with timber harvested and milled on the farm, our barn will include space for eco-maple production, a commercial kitchen, bottling facility, and a large timber frame great room for guests to enjoy all the flavors of maple season.
+Built with timber harvested and milled on the farm, our lodge includes space for eco-maple production, a commercial kitchen, bottling facility, and a large timber frame great room for guests to enjoy all the flavors of maple season.

 WATCH THE BUILDING OF OUR TIMBER FRAME MAPLE BARN